mcfnord/rml/src/dishonest.md

 secret from the custody judge.
 Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of this transgression:

 She must have read 200 pages of hostile accusations against me.
 Nowhere in any was there any accusation of violence.
 But I think she got whipped up by the excitement of a police investigation.
 It made her feel significant.
 The judge fired her.
 She still appears unaware why.

 ## The rest

 The charges specified 3 others who the prosecutor claimed were victims.
 Two said basically they didn't see the message as a serious threat, and the judge called one person "brittle".

 To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and surreal.
-The judge had ruled unequivocally that the opposing attorney's request was without merit.
 I found the judge involved to be brilliant and adorable, fully deserving of his esteemed position as the county's lead justice.

-Say what you will about the people the prosecutor claimed were victims.
-My intent was never to communicate a threat to murder, and intent is a critical part of felony law.
+I never intended to communicate a threat to murder, and intent is a critical part of felony law.
 Some of the people who claimed to be victims worked very hard to project criminal intent upon me.
-Some of them are well-known charlitans and losers, and the prosecutor should have noticed and quit the whole thing.
+After examination the prosecutor should have noticed and quit the whole thing.
+But let me explain to you why Lindquist's choices with the media prevented him from doing that right thing.
 Mark Lindquist dug up 7 people as victims, and in 7 distinct instances, the judge said nope.
 That's not one error, but 7 errors in judgement.
 That record is a crappy use of County resources.
+Why did Mark make these choices?

+People in civil court often love the idea of involving the police.
+Any sound prosecutor would see bright yellow flags when a party in a civil case insists they're victims of a crime perpetrated by their opponent.
+But this prosecutor went on TV, and I believe that prevented him from ever having a come-to-Jesus moment about the quality of his case.
+So a judge did it for them.
+In the mean time, so much court time and tax money was wasted.

 # SCOTUS and me

 Being out on bail is surreal.
 Being on bail for a speech crime was another level.
 Anything I said anywhere could be used against me.

 I remember how surreal it became when the Supreme Court ruled in my favor, in a case incredibly similar to my own.
-While the nation celebrated the marriage equality ruling, the SCOTUS ruling on *Alonis v.
+While the nation celebrated the marriage equality ruling, the SCOTUS ruling on *Alonis
+v.
 USA* was as significant to speech advocates.
 In a case much more heinous and much more clear, the Supremes ruled there was no real threat because there was no intention to threaten.
 Surely this meant the prosecutor would drop the charges.
 And had he not gone on TV and said those things, I bet he would have.

 # The recall campaign